Boone County, Missouri: Politics

+There are 127,433 registered voters in Boone County as of 2022.

 Political culture

 As a county anchored by a college town, Boone holds a Democratic tendency at the local, state, and federal levels.
 It is the only Democratic stronghold in Missouri outside of Greater St. Louis and the Kansas City metropolitan area.

 Boone County is also very progressive on ballot measures, voting for Medicaid expansion in 2020 and legal abortion in 2024, unlike all of its neighboring counties.
 Both amendments only narrowly passed statewide, making Boone County's votes crucial.

 No Republican has won Boone County at the presidential level since George W. Bush very narrowly did in 2004, let alone with a majority since landslide victor Ronald Reagan in 1984; at the U.S. Senate level since Roy Blunt in 2010; nor at the gubernatorial level since the popular John Ashcroft (who won the county both terms) in his 1988 landslide re-election.

 Local

 Like nearly all other U.S. counties housing a major university, the Democratic Party predominantly controls politics at the local level in Boone County.
 Democrats currently hold all of the elected county-wide positions.